rockabetty/caveart/README.md

 There are more 'refined' ways to make commits but for the purposes of a tutorial for babby's first commit `git commit -m "short message here"` will do!

 Once that commit is saved, you can type `git log` and see it in the history of the code!
+If you do that from the terminal, you exit out of the log with 'q'.
+Otherwise you can use the up and down arrows to read therough the log.

 Then, you can upload it to the repository to submit your changes to the project:
 `git push origin name-of-branch`